-Canon Legria HF200 review
+Canon Legria HF200 full review

 The Canon Legria HF200 is a midrange high-definition camcorder for videographers on a budget.

 It records AVCHD video to SD/SDHC memory cards, which is swiftly becoming the dominant video format in the consumer market.